-When children are involved in an Atlanta divorce, child support often becomes one of the most critical issues in the divorce.
+When children are involved in a divorce, child support often becomes one of the most critical issues in the divorce.
 Georgia judges look at several factors to determine whether to award child support, how much the child support should be, and whether to modify the child support.
 Because the guidelines regarding child support and modification in Georgia are flexible, each judge has significant discretion.

-Every Atlanta child support and child support modification case is unique.
+Every child support and child support modification case is unique.
 Additionally, child support orders can last for years.
 Hiring an experienced attorney will help you protect the best interests of you and your child.
-Whether you intend to file for divorce in Atlanta or you need to request child support modification, Carter/Pilgrim is here to help.
-Contact our Atlanta family law lawyers today to schedule your initial consultation.
+Whether you intend to file for divorce in or you need to request child support modification, Carter/Pilgrim is here to help.
+Contact our family law lawyers today to schedule your initial consultation.

 Georgia Child Support Laws